The event was run and organised by the AUBSU Green Team, with activities every day and finishing with a trip to the Eden Project.

 At the Zero Waste Market students sold hand-crafted, up-cycled jewellery and local companies, Lush, Health Discount Store, Coffee Mongers and Riverford Organic Farmers attended showing us how to live a sustainable and organic lifestyle that fits around student living.
 Bournemouth Borough Council were on campus to teach students about recycling, food waste and best practices when it comes to what we can and can not recycle.

-AUBSU Green Officer and BA (Hons) Creative Events Management student, Hannah Dodds explained “This is the second year I have been a part of Green Week, and it’s amazing to see so many green lovers getting involved and being so enthused by the environment here.
-It’s so important to have events such as this as it helps show just how easy and simple it is to just be that little bit more sustainable.
+AUBSU Green Officer and BA (Hons) Creative Events Management student, Hannah Dodds explained “This is the second year I've been a part of Green Week, and it’s amazing to see so many green lovers getting involved and being so enthused by the environment here.
+It’s so important to have events such as this as it helps show just how easy and simple it is to just be that bit more sustainable.
 Following the success of Go Green Week we want to bring more sustainable events on campus to get everyone engaged, because remember there is no Planet B!”

 We’ve been bursting at the seams with green so what more of a perfect way than to end Go Green Week with a beach clean with Surfers Against Sewage and a trip to the Eden Project?

 A full coach of students paid a visit to the Eden Project, observing some of the world’s most beautiful plants cultivated by keen horticulturists at the educational charity.
-The sun was shining, pictures were taken and green things were learnt.
+The sun was shining, pictures were taken, and green things were learnt.